sonqt/Deep_Reinforcement_Learning_Udacity/Value Based Method/Project/README.md

 ## 3. Code description

-- `dqn_agent.py`: code for the agent will be used in solving the mentioned environment.
+- `agent.py`: code for the agent will be used in solving the mentioned environment.
 - `model.py`: code containing building code of deep Q-Network used as the function approximator in the agent.
-- `Navigation_solution.ipynb`: notebook for running the training code.
+- `Navigation.ipynb`: notebook for running the training code.
 - `checkpoint.pt`: weights of successfully performed approximator model.